christopher-altman/noise-aware-qnn-identifiability/README.md

 2. **Phase‑like noise (σ)**
    Additive Gaussian perturbation applied to the embedded state.

+3. **Correlated noise (γ)** [NEW]
+   Amplitude damping where all dimensions are affected by a common environmental factor.
+   Models systematic errors like temperature fluctuations or power supply noise.

-Noise is swept across multiple (p, σ) regimes.
+Noise is swept across multiple (p, σ, γ) regimes.

+**Purpose**: Demonstrates that identifiability collapse is a **general phenomenon**, not specific to independent noise channels.
+See [CORRELATED_NOISE.md](docs/CORRELATED_NOISE.md) for details.

 ### Optimization